OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 ## **Walk through**

-To see this new integration in action, we'll walk through how to add a new Google Cloud account in Octopus and run a gcloud script to "do something" (NOTE: I don't know what something should be.
-We should ask the gcp team for help.
-Most likely, it would be running a script against a Kubernetes Cluster).
+To see this new integration in action, we'll walk through how to add a new Google Cloud account in Octopus and run a `gcloud` script to create a new Kubernetes cluster.

 The Run gcloud in a Script step can be used to execute scripts on targets within Google Cloud platforms.